ashankz/lambda-runtime-perf/README.md

 ### Test Script

 Run the following command after replacing the domain name with appropriate API gateway domain.
-This test script executes 1,000 requests against the api.
+This test script executes 20,000 requests against the api over a period of about 15 minutes.

 Check the correct location for the jmeter binary.